Installing Telliot

 :

 Tip: DVM will monitor all chains in this folder.
-Comment out or remove the ones you don't want it to be listening for reports.
+Comment out or remove the ones you don't want it to be listening for new events.

-It's recommended to run DVM for monitoring on the same chain you are reporting.
+It's recommended to run a single DVM per instance for monitoring on the same chain you are reporting.

-If you plan to use DVM or Telliot to monitor/report to different chains, we advise to run each service on different machines.
+If you plan to use DVM or Telliot to monitor/report to different chains, we advise to run each service on different instances for better compatibility.

 You can add your RPC endpoints by editing the endpoints.yaml